 The most often claimed advantage of mirrorless systems is that they are much smaller than DSLRs.
 While image processing and sensor technologies vary across DSLRs and mirrorless cameras, the fact that many mirrorless models use the same APS-C and full-frame sensors that you’ll find in DSLRs means that neither system has any inherent advantage when it comes to image quality.
-Indeed, this is the main sell of the system: the same size of sensor and image quality as offered by a DSLR without the bulk.
+So actually, this is the main sell of the system: the same size of sensor and image quality as offered by a DSLR without the bulk.

 Some mirrorless cameras fashioned like smaller versions of a DSLR while others have a smaller rectangular ‘rangefinder’ shape.
 These are often designed for novice camera users or smartphone upgraders more used to touch control than physical knobs and dials, so a simplified exterior won’t bother them.
 The Olympus PEN E-PL9 is typical of small mirrorless cameras designed for this new type of user.